Crowborough Country Park

 The park has diverse habitats including wet and dry woodland, grass and heath glades, marshes, streams and ponds.
 The main stream runs through a steep rocky gorge.
 Flora include the nationally rare moss Discelium nudum.

-There is access at a number of points including in Osborne Road and Tollwood Road.
+There is access at a number of points including one with a car park on Osborne Road, three foot entrances and another main entrance, all Tollwood Road.